Matt Henry (cricketer): Domestic and T20 career

 In February 2017, he was bought by the Kings XI Punjab team for the 2017 Indian Premier League (IPL) for INR 5 million.
 He had previously signed for Chennai Super Kings in the IPL between 2014 and 2015 but did not play a match for the team.

 In July 2019, he was selected to play for the Edinburgh Rocks in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.

-In November 2021, Henry was again signed to play for Kent, this time for the 2022 cricket season in England.
+In February 2023, Henry was signed by Somerset for the County Championship and Vitality Blast until the following July.
+Henry had a very successful season with Somerset by being the tournament leading wicket taker and taking the winning wicket in the final against Essex to secure Somerset their first T20 title since 2005.
+In January 2025, Henry re-signed for Somerset to play the first half of the season.

 International career

 Henry made his international debut on 31 January 2014 in the fifth ODI against India.
 He made his Twenty20 International debut for New Zealand against Pakistan in the United Arab Emirates on 4 December 2014.

 Despite not being picked in the final squad of 15 for the 2015 Cricket World Cup, he was selected as a replacement for Adam Milne in the semi-final match against South Africa at Eden Park.
 He was wicketless in the match but against Australia in the final at Melbourne, Henry showed serious pace and took the two wickets of David Warner and Michael Clarke.

 He batted with Jimmy Neesham to set the record for what is, as of March 2018, the highest 9th wicket partnership for New Zealand in ODIs, adding 84 runs as a pair against India in 2016.

 Henry's Test debut for New Zealand came during the tour against England in May 2015.

 In May 2018, he was one of twenty players to be awarded a new contract for the 2018–19 season by New Zealand Cricket.
 In April 2019, he was named in New Zealand's squad for the 2019 Cricket World Cup.
 On 3 July 2019, in the match against England, Henry played in his 50th ODI.
 In the first semi-final, New Zealand beat India by 18 runs, with Henry taking three wickets for 37, and being named the player of the match.

 In February 2022, in the first match against South Africa, Henry took his first five-wicket haul in Test cricket, with 7/23.

+In March 2023, Henry was named in New Zealand's ODI and T20I squad for their tour to Pakistan.
+On 14 April 2023, in the first T20I, he became the fourth New Zealand cricketer to take a hat-trick in T20Is.

+In May 2024, he was named in New Zealand’s squad for the 2024 ICC Men's T20 World Cup tournament.